 The information in the financial statements is derived primarily from the local government's financial records.
-Louisiana Revised Statute 24:5156 authorizes the Louisiana Legislative Auditor (LLA) to prescribe the form in which a local government's financial records are to be kept.
-This uniform chart of accounts7 is available on LLA's website, and should be used as a basis for developing the chart of accounts specific to each local government.
+Louisiana Revised Statute 24:515 authorizes the Louisiana Legislative Auditor (LLA) to prescribe the form in which a local government's financial records are to be kept.
+This uniform chart of accounts

 Q. Why do local government reports have two different sets of financial statements on two different bases?

 A. Local government reports used to include fund financial statements only, and were presented on a modified accrual basis - that is, only currently available revenue, and expenditures that were to be paid out of the currently available revenue, were included in the financial statements.